pl853/Advanced-Databases-Guide/README.md

   First we have to  an attribute that is:
   - Not a key or part of the key
-  - Is functionally dependent on a key or part of the key.
+  - Is functionally dependent on only a part of the key.
+NOT THE WHOLE KEY!

   After you found an attribute which satisfys the characteristics mentionend above you remove the attribute from the table.</br>